 - At least 2L of regular milk (Or for the Vegan’s- Use Almond milk or a vegan milk powder option here)

-- Flowers cut to float (Or if you’re after more neutral photos for boys go with green foliage with ferns and leaves)
+- Flowers cut to float (Or if you’re after more neutral photos for boys go with green foliage with ferns and leaves or sliced fruit)

 - Bath salts to create a delicious & relaxing aroma